PilzAdam/simple-restart-check/README.md

 ## How do I use it?

 Simply run `simple-restart-check.sh`.
 By default, it checks all processes that are currently running.
-Note that it requires root priviliges to check processes not owned by the user who runs the script.
+Note that it requires root privileges to check processes not owned by the user who runs the script.

 Command-line options:
 | Option                   | Description                                                                                                                       |